aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 The variable `three` is not part of the local scope of the function `turn_right`, but it is nonetheless available from within that function.
 Nothing so far should be surprising or confusing for you \(except for asking yourself why I bother with such a simple example\).

-Now, let's go back to our previous `celebrate` example and modify it ever so slightly by introducing a variable named `four`.; this time, we write it in a way that makes it easy for you to cut and paste in the editor instead of using the REPL
+Now, let's go back to our previous `celebrate` example and modify it ever so slightly by introducing a variable named `four`; this time, we write it in a way that makes it easier for you to cut and paste in the editor instead of using the REPL

 ```py
 def celebrate(fn):